-- Call ahead to find banks in the area of where you’re staying and ask if they will exchange money – not all banks do.
-A Las Vegas hotel, especially near or in downtown, should be near a bank that a front desk assistant can direct you to.
+- Call ahead to find banks in the area where you’re staying and ask if they will exchange money – not all banks do.
+A Las Vegas hotel, especially near or downtown, should be near a bank that a front desk assistant can direct you to.

 - If not a bank, a casino!
 Your second-best option from a bank is exchanging currency at a casino.
 The fees for doing so are often lower than an airport or hotel, typically because casinos want you to spend money there.

 - Find the right ATMs.
 An ATM affiliated with your bank shouldn’t charge fees to withdraw money.
 However, a different bank’s ATM might charge a high fee, so avoid those if possible.